 Tetralogy of Fallot is the most common type of cyanotic congenital heart disease.
-This condition has four related heart defects that are together.
+This condition has four related heart defects presented together.
 The four defects are:

 - Ventricular septal defect (VSD), which is a hole in the heart between the right ventricle and left ventricle.